galonpy/circulatescience/README.md

 # Circulate

-**Circulate** is a free AI engine built to help researchers connect with scholars who are likely to build on or cite their work.
+**Circulate** is a free AI engine built to help researchers identify scholars who are likely to build on or cite their work.

 ## 🚀 Why I Built Circulate